 Many of our articles which are ‘amber’ rank very well.

-However they do help you identify key errors in your post that are essential to fix to better the posts ranking
+However they do help you identify key errors in your post that are essential to improve your estate agency’s search engine raking

 10. HEADINGS AND PARAGRAPHS